EWC-consortium/ewc-wallet-conformance-backend/README.md

 ## Introduction

-This issuer service is designed to implement the OpenID Foundation's workflow for Verifiable Credential Issuance (OID4VCI), adhering to the specifications set forth by the European Wallet Consortium (EWC).
+This issuer service is designed to implement the OpenID Foundation's workflow for Verifiable Credential Issuance (OID4VCI), adhering to the specifications set forth by the EU Digital Identity
+Wallet Consortium (EWC).
 By following the detailed requirements and guidelines of the EWC project, specifically as outlined in the [EWC RFC001](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-rfc001-issue-verifiable-credential.md), this service aims to streamline the issuance of verifiable credentials across the European Wallet Ecosystem.

 ## Features

 - **OID4VCI Compliance**: Implements the OID4VCI workflow, ensuring a standardized approach to verifiable credential issuance across any issuer within the European Wallet Ecosystem.
-- **Interoperability**: Designed with interoperability at its core, this service minimizes risks and promotes seamless integration within the EUDI wallet ecosystem, adhering to the specifications and requirements of the ARF.
+- **Interoperability**: Designed with interoperability at its core, this service promotes seamless integration within the EUDI wallet ecosystem, adhering to the specifications and requirements of the ARF.
-- **Security and Privacy**: Prioritizes the security and privacy of credential data, aligning with the European Digital Identity Wallet Architecture and Reference Framework's guidelines.

 ## Reference Specifications